jasonesquilona/ChatroomDesktop/README.md

 - Better Comments to improve readability
 - Improve planning when it comes to implementing new features
 - Expand and continue learning on how to make better OOP code

+# Future Improvements
+- Better handling of Closing App and ensuring all threads are closed properly upon closure
+- Introducing a log out button and a back out of chatroom button so users dont have to relog to join another chat room
+- Improve UI and smoothness of User Experience
+- Add more tests
+- Refactor code to clean up file orginzation and reuse code